workhorsemarketing/Gravity-Forms-Data-Layer-Events/README.md

 *  `emailX` : plain text email.
 If there are multiple email fields on the form it will increment X and add a new key/value for each
 * `emailX_hashed` : SHA-256 hashed version of the email

+## Features
+* Works with all confirmation types (AJAX, Text, Page, Redirect).
+However we recommend AJAX and Text confirmation as it's best for accessibility, UX, and enhances reliability that any tags will fire correctly
+* If Gravity Forms flags a submission as spam, it does not fire

 For example:

 ```